zuozhenggh/learning-library/data-management-library/odi/setup-odi-rep/setup-odi-rep.md

 Make sure you have chosen the correct **COMPARTMENT**
     ![](./images/odi_config_1.png " ")
     ![](./images/odi_config_2.png " ")
-Select the version **ODI v12.2.1.4_200618** which has been verified for this training material.
+Select the latest free version (*not BYOL or Web versions*) from the list.
+If in doubt then check with your instructor for which version to use for this workshop.

 Accept the Terms&Conditions and click **Launch Stack**
     ![](./images/odi_config_3.png " ")